max576/FCP-Project/README.md

 # You're all set!

 # How to use the program:
-# Once the welcome page window pops up, start the simulator by pressing the "Start!" button.
+#Once the welcome page window pops up, start the simulator by pressing the "Start!" button.
-# Click the check boxes to select a safety measure (more than one can be selected) and then press the "Next Period" button to advance to the next page.
+#Click the check boxes to select a safety measure (more than one can be selected) and then press the "Next Period" button to advance to the next page.
 On each new page you should be able to see a graph showing the death toll from Covid-19.
-# When the last graph has been shown, press the "Results" button to proceed to the results page where you will see the final graph and a pie chart showing how each previoulsy chosen parameter has contributed to the debt of the economy.
+#When the last graph has been shown, press the "Results" button to proceed to the results page where you will see the final graph and a pie chart showing how each previoulsy chosen parameter has contributed to the debt of the economy.
-# To leave the simulator at any point press the "Quit" button or the exit button at the top of the window.
+#To leave the simulator at any point press the "Quit" button or the exit button at the top of the window.
-# Your saved plots can be found in the PLOTS folder for future reference.
+#Your saved plots can be found in the PLOTS folder for future reference.

 #################

 # Known Isues: (To be fixed in COVID SIMULATOR 2.0)
+#Sometimes Pyimage won't load icon.png
+#Graph in period 2 produces extra line
+#Replay Button only works once